 In the case of SHAKEN, it is expected that the SPs will maintain a repository of the certificates they acquire from trusted STI-CAs.
-Thus, it is not a requirement that an STI-CA also maintain an STI-CR.
+Thus, it is not a requirement that a CA also maintain a CR.

 2.1 Public Repositories